jm-wanja/smart-communication-pipelines/DEMO_INSTRUCTIONS.md

 1. **Navigate to Clients Page**

    - Click "Clients" in the sidebar
-   - Show the list of all clients: Highbrook Investments, Cerberus Capital, and Moorfield
+   - Show the list of all clients: Example Fund A, Example Fund B, and Example Fund C

 2. **Add a New Client**

    - Click the "Add New Client" button
    - Fill in the form:
-     - Name: Blackstone Real Estate
+     - Name: Example Fund D
-     - Email: (use reports@ followed by blackstone.example.com)
+     - Email: (use reports@ followed by examplefundd.example.com)
      - Report Frequency: Weekly
    - Click "Add Client"
    - Show how the new client appears in the list immediately